marko2606/p3/README.md

     - Module needs some rules property to tell it how to behave with certain file types.
     - test property tells webpack what rules apply on what file types.
     - Loader property tells the webpack what loader should use for that file(s).
 In this case we are using babel loader so we can use es6 syntax.
-    - When using multiple loaders order of that file in array is important because webpack will run your loaders in reverce order!
+    - When using multiple loaders order of that file in array is important because webpack will run your loaders in reverse order!

 ```